◆ Post 2026.06.02 · 5 min read #ai #agents #tooling

 Coding agents are great, but locking your company into Claude Code or Codex is a strategic mistake.
 Here is why agent harnesses matter and what to do instead.

-Coding agents have gone from novelty to daily driver in less than two years.
-Tools like Claude Code and OpenAI Codex are genuinely impressive: they read your repo, run commands, edit files, and close the loop on real work.
-I use them.
+In less than two years, coding agents went from novelty to daily driver.
+Claude Code and OpenAI Codex read your repo, run commands, edit files, and finish real work.
+I use them every day.
 You probably do too.

 What is an agent harness?